-Current COVID-19 situation locally
+Current COVID-19 situation locally - UPDATED

 - 1. SUMMARY.
-The good news is that reported cases are currently extremely low in the borough.
-Although testing had been stopped in the wider community, we were still getting a good indication of trends though testing done in hospitals and in adult social care.
-Most testing in adult social care has now been paused, however before this happened there was a clear downward trend.
-Hospital admissions are also low.
+Reported cases are currently low in the borough.
+However, the vast majority of infections are now going unreported.
+Testing has been stopped in the wider community, and testing done in hospitals and in adult social care has now also been paused.
+Before this testing was paused there was a clear downward trend.
 A good source of information is now the ONS who complete weekly infection surveys across the UK, this can give us an indication of the rates. - 2.
-Graph of confirmed COVID-19 cases in Haringey from 31st May 2022 to 29th August 2022, by episode number.
+Graph of confirmed COVID-19 cases in Haringey from 13th June 2022 to 11th September 2022, by episode number.
 Four most recent days are provisional indicated by a grey background